adobe/rules_gitops/README.md

 kind: MyCrd
 metadata:
   name: my_crd
+  labels:
+    app_label_image_digest: "e6d465223da74519ba3e2b38179d1268b71a72f"
+    app_label_image_short_digest: "e6d465223d"
 spec:
   image: registry.example.com/examples/my_image@sha256:e6d465223da74519ba3e2b38179d1268b71a72f
 ```
 That URL points to the "some_java_image" in the private Docker registry.
 The image is uploaded to the registry before any `.apply` or `.gitops` target is executed.
+See [helloworld](examples/helloworld/deployment.yaml) for a complete example.

 As with the rest of the dependency graph, Bazel understands the dependencies `k8s_deploy` has on the
 Docker image and the files in the image.
 So for example, here's what will happen if someone makes a change to one of the Java files in "some_java_image" and then runs `bazel run //:example.apply`: